-Every year, I wrack my brains for gift ideas for clients.
+Every year, I wrack my brains for the best gift ideas for my clients.

 Something that says, "I appreciate you and I took the effort to pick this out just for you."

 Which means gift cards are out (although if you want to send me a gift, an Amazon gift card is always appreciated! wink, wink!).

 And every year, I reach out to people I know asking them for gift ideas for clients, but I still come up empty-handed.

 And so, I figured, since I've had clients for 11 years, it's probably worthwhile to look back through the years and make my own list of gift ideas—those that were big "successes," based on the reactions of the recipients.